Data protection policy

 Heriot-Watt University is an international community of learning, and personal interaction is at the heart of our mission to create and exchange knowledge for the benefit of society.
 The University's need to communicate and share personal data worldwide also presents significant data protection risks.

 As members of a global interconnected university, we need to ensure that everyone enjoys the same high standards of privacy in their interactions with us wherever in the world they may be.
-We take a practical approach to managing information about people which reflects our values.
-As we work in a global, interconnected environment we comply with the highest legal standard applicable unless the law in a particular country requires us to make an exception, which we then document and explain to the individuals concerned.
-The benchmark legal standard is the European Union General Data Protection Regulation (GDPR) as applied under UK law.
+This aligns with our Strategy and Values.
+This means that we will comply with the highest legal standard applicable unless the law in a particular country requires us to make an exception, which we then document and explain to the individuals concerned.
+The benchmark legal standard is the European Union General Data Protection Regulation (GDPR) as applied in UK law.

 The University Group must comply with relevant legislation protecting privacy rights in every jurisdiction where the University operates.
 As the University and its constituent legal entities are UK Data Controllers, and also Data Processors for certain activities, the territorial scope of UK Data Protection legislation, and therefore of this policy, applies to all processing of personal data by and for the University, regardless of where the processing takes place.

 As of 1 January 2021, the European Union (EU) General Data Protection Regulation (GDPR) has been embedded into UK law as the UK GDPR alongside the revised UK Data Protection Act, 2018 (DPA), and the Privacy and Electronic Communications Regulations 2003 (PECR).

 In addition, we must comply with the European Union (EU) General Data Protection Regulation (GDPR) in relation to personal data collected before 31 December 2020 and when offering goods and services to people in the EU or monitoring their behaviour in the EU.

-In Dubai we apply the UK GDPR, DPA and PECR together with United Arab Emirates federal laws that protect personal privacy.
+In Dubai we apply the UK GDPR, DPA and PECR together with United Arab Emirates Federal Data Law that protects personal privacy.

 We comply with the Malaysia Personal Data Protection Act 2010, alongside the UK GDPR, DPA and PECR for activities involving our Malaysia campus.